XavierBerger/RPi-Monitor/docs/source/41_contributing.rst

 Report issue
 ^^^^^^^^^^^^
-Whether you've found an issue with **RPI-Monitor**, here's how to report the problem...
+Whether you've found an issue with **RPi-Monitor**, here's how to report the problem...

 First, check the documentation for solutions to common problems.